corsairmarks/combined_stellaris_enhancements_and_fixes/mod/README.md

 * 1.0.0 Initial version
 * 1.0.1 Update name to be plural
 * 1.0.2 Add override for the trigger `has_any_farming_district_or_buildings`, which helps the AI not get stuck in loops of creating/demolishing Food Processing buildings
+* 2.0.0 Update for Stellaris version 3.4 "Cepheus"
+    * Use memory optimization feature for a trigger
+    * Update `angler` job with changes from base game

 ## Source Code